No ratings yet

-Brie and Fig Crostini is a quick fall appetizer that is easy to make for any size crowd.
+Brie and Fig Crostini is an elegant appetizer and should be at the top of your list.
+It’s a quick fall appetizer that is easy to make for any size crowd.
 Toasted brie cheese crostini slices are topped with honey caramelized figs, prosciutto, and fresh arugula for the perfect combination of flavors.

 Brie and Fig Crostini topped with prosciutto and fresh arugula on a plate.